Table of Contents

-The Fair Work Act 2009 (Cth) provides the definition for full-time and part-time employment.
+The Fair Work Act 2009 (Cth) provides the definition for the different types of employment.
 Employment type is based on the ordinary hours of work performed per week.
-A full-time employee works around 38 hours per week.
-A part-time employee usually works less than that, with flexible agreements depending on the employer.
+A full time employee works around 38 hours per week.
+A part time employee usually works less than that, with flexible agreements depending on the employer.
 These hours do not include additional hours.

 Casual employees by contrast, do not have the ongoing certainty of work and work fluctuating hours.
 If you want more information on casual employment, have a look at our guide on what is a casual employee?.

 What do employees get?

 The National Employment Standards (NES) set out the minimum standards that apply to employees.
-Under this, both full-time and part-time employees can receive NES entitlements relating to:
+Under this, both types of employees can receive NES entitlements relating to:

 - Maximum weekly hours